-Making it fun while connecting with players
+Making soccer drills fun while connecting with players

 Why pro games look slow compared to high school

-Stationary soccer drills
+Stationary 1st-touch soccer drills

 1) Two Touch Passing & Receiving